-app.title.companyName=YOUR\TEXT
+app.title.companyName=YOUR_TEXT

-Sets YOUR\TEXT to be used in the window title bar of each browser window that is used to access the Maestro User Interface or the Administration Hub component.
+Sets YOUR_TEXT to be used in the window title bar of each browser window that is used to access the Maestro User Interface or the Administration Hub component.
 The text will appear as the first text in the title bar, before the application name.
 If this key is not included, the text "L-Soft" will be shown.
 Supply an empty value to not show any text before the application name.

-app.msg.headerText=YOUR\TEXT
+app.msg.headerText=YOUR_TEXT

-Adds YOUR\TEXT as a header text at the top of the page.
-The header text will be drawn so that it will appear on top of the blue header bar shown at the top of each page.
-The blue header bar will be the background behind the text, which is drawn with a white, bold faced font, about as large as the page headers that appear on each page right below the header bar.
+Adds YOUR_TEXT as a header text at the top of the page.
+The header text will be drawn so that it will appear on top of the blue header bar shown at the top of each page to the right of the standard title text in that bar.
+The blue header bar will be the background behind the text, which is drawn with a white, bold-faced, italic font, in the same size as the standard title text in the header bar.
 If this key is not included, no text will be shown.

-app.msg.footerText=YOUR\TEXT
+app.msg.footerText=YOUR_TEXT

-Adds YOUR\TEXT as a footer text at the bottom of the page.
-The footer text will be drawn in the bottom left corner of each page where it will appear to the left of the Protected by F-Secure message (if available).
-It will be drawn in the same small standard page font as the F-Secure message.
+Adds YOUR_TEXT as a footer text at the bottom of the page.
+The footer text will be drawn at the bottom of each page, with the standard small page font.
 If this key is not included, no text will be shown.